thinkgibson/Jumpstart/README.md

 The only skills you need to directly call are the main four: `/jumpstart-project`, `/create-git-issue`, `/create-planning-doc`, and `/execute-plan`.

-If you wish to change the format of the requirements, architecture, or planning doc you can modify the template files:
+If you wish to change the format of the requirements, architecture, or planning doc you can modify the template files inside that skill's directory:
 - `/.agents/skills/jumpstart-project/REQUIREMENTS_TEMPLATE.md`
 - `/.agents/skills/jumpstart-project/ARCHITECTURE_TEMPLATE.md`
 - `/.agents/skills/create-planning-doc/TEMPLATE.md`